home-assistant/home-assistant.io/source/_docs/scripts.markdown

         state: "off"
     mode: single
     action:
-      - alias: Repeat the sequence UNTIL the conditions are true
+      - alias: "Repeat the sequence UNTIL the conditions are true"
         repeat:
           sequence:
             # Run command that for some reason doesn't always work